New Study Shows that 1 in 4 Forceps Deliveries Cause Trauma to Mothers and Babies

 In forceps-assisted deliveries, the most common injuries to mothers were third and fourth-degree perineal tears, while the most common (although less frequent) injuries to babies included brachial plexus injury (damage to the spinal nerves which affects arm motion).

-The sharp increase in forceps delivery traumas to both mothers and babies alike has worried medical professionals about a decline in procedure safety and a continuing rise in birth injuries to mothers and babies, citing a 2007 study which found that only about half of the graduates of a U.S. residency program felt competent using forceps in an assisted vaginal delivery.
+The sharp increase in forceps delivery birth injury to both mothers and babies alike has worried medical professionals about a decline in procedure safety and a continuing rise in birth injuries to mothers and babies, citing a 2007 study which found that only about half of the graduates of a U.S. residency program felt competent using forceps in an assisted vaginal delivery.

 Lack of Training for Forceps Delivery?